Art History 101

 Jan Van Eyck, Madonna of Chancellor Rolin, 1435, The Louvre.
 Nicholas Rolin was the Chancellor of the Duke of Burgundy from 1422-1457.

-During the reign of Philip the Good, a small Duchy of Burgundy reached the apex of its prosperity and prestige and became a leading center of the arts.
-Jan Van Eyck was well paid by Philip.
-He sought for the painter to be financially secure and to have the freedom to paint whenever he wanted.
+During the reign of Philip the Good, the small Duchy of Burgundy reached the apex of its prosperity and prestige and became a leading center of the arts.
+Thanks to his patron, Jan van Eyck had financial security and was able to paint whenever he wanted.
 The artist worked for the Duke as a court painter and also as a diplomat.
-He was respected and cherished in this role.
-For example we know, that on 18 October 1427, during the Feast of St. Luke, Van Eyck traveled to Tournai to attend a banquet in his honor, also attended by Robert Campin and Rogier van der Weyden, two other stars of Early Northern Renaissance art.
+He was respected and cherished in this role and it allowed him to make valuable connections.
+For example, we know that on 18 October 1427, during the Feast of St. Luke, Van Eyck traveled to Tournai to attend a banquet in his honor, also attended by Robert Campin and Rogier van der Weyden, two other stars of Early Northern Renaissance art.

 7. His works were known in the Italian Renaissance world